FERTILITY TREATMENT FOR

 Facing a cancer diagnosis can be incredibly challenging; even more, challenging would be to clear this hurdle only to find you are unable to start or grow your family as a result of cancer treatment.
 Fertility treatment for patients diagnosed with cancer is actually very similar to other treatment used for other infertility diagnoses.

-Shady Groves Fertility offers the chance for people in the UK who are facing cancer —or those who have already overcome cancer—and its subsequent infertility to become parents.
+Shady Grove Fertility offers the chance for people in the UK who are facing cancer —or those who have already overcome cancer—and its subsequent infertility to become parents.

 DOES CANCER CAUSE INFERTILITY?